 Proper installation of the unit ensures trouble-free operation.
-Improper installation can result in problems ranging from noisy operation to property or equipment damages, dangerous conditions that could result in injury or personal property damage and that are not covered by the warranty.
+Improper installation can result in problems ranging from noisy operation to property or equipment damages, dangerous conditions that could result in injury or personal property damage.
+Damage or repairs due to improper installation are not covered under the warranty.
 Give this booklet to the user and explain it's provisions.
 The user should retain these instructions for future reference.

 - For proper flame pattern within the heat exchanger and proper condensate drainage, the unit must be mounted level. - The flue outlet must be at least 12 inches from any opening through which flue gases could enter a building, and at least three feet above any forced air inlet located within ten feet.
-The economizer/manual fresh air intake/ motorized fresh air intake and combustion air inlet mounted on the unit are not affected by this restriction.

-- To avoid possible corrosion of the heat exchanger, do not locate the unit in an area where the outdoor air (i.e. combustion air for the unit) will be frequently contaminated by compounds containing chlorine or fluorine.
+The economizer/ manual fresh air intake/motorized fresh air intake and combustion air inlet mounted on the unit are not affected by this restriction. - To avoid possible corrosion of the heat exchanger, do not locate the unit in an area where the outdoor air (i.e. combustion air for the unit) will be frequently contaminated by compounds containing chlorine or fluorine.
 Common sources of such compounds include swimming pool chemicals and chlorine bleaches, paint stripper, adhesives, paints, varnishes, sealers, waxes (which are not yet dried) and solvents used during construction and remodeling.
-Various commercial and industrial processes may also be sources of chlorine/fluorine compounds. - To avoid possible illness or death of the building occupants, do NOT locate outside air intake device (economizer, manual fresh air intake, motorized fresh air intake) too close to an exhaust outlet, gas vent termination, or plumbing vent outlet.
+Various commercial and industrial processes may also be sources of chlorine/ fluorine compounds. - To avoid possible illness or death of the building occupants, do NOT locate outside air intake device (economizer, manual fresh air intake, motorized fresh air intake) too close to an exhaust outlet, gas vent termination, or plumbing vent outlet.
 For specific distances required, consult local codes. - Allow minimum clearances from the enclosure for fire protection, proper operation, and service access (see unit clearances).
 These clearances must be permanently maintained. - The combustion air inlet and flue outlet on the unit must never be obstructed.
-If used, do not allow the economizer/ manual fresh air damper/ motorized fresh air damper to become blocked by snow or debris.
-In some climates or locations, it may be necessary to elevate the unit to avoid these problems. - When the unit is heating, the temperature of the return air entering the unit must be a minimum of 55° F.
+If used, do not allow the economizer/manual fresh air damper/motorized fresh air damper to become blocked by snow or debris.
+In some climates or locations, it may be necessary to elevate the unit to avoid these problems. - Damper must be in open position when appliance main burner(s) is operating.
+Le registre doit être ouvert lorsque tout brûleur principal de l'appareil est en état de fonctionnement.

+• When the unit is heating, the temperature of the return air entering the unit must be between 50° F and 100° F.